Sustainability Assessment tools – comparison

 2. BCA Section J compliance

 - It is worth noting that the scope of the BCA to date has been to only focus on energy efficiency so other considerations such as stormwater management, water conservation, material selection, waste, transport, indoor environment quality, urban ecology, emission and innovation are not touched on by the Building Code regulations.
-Other tools such as the SDAPP program have been developed with an aim to address sustainability in these other areas, and addresses it to some degree in a range of other developments, but not all developments.
+Other tools such as the SDAPP program have been developed with an aim to address sustainability in these other areas, and addresses it to some degree in a range of other developments.

 3. Sustainable Design Assessments for the Planning Process